๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 • Hieroglyphic writing system enabled record-keeping, religious texts, and administrative control across a vast territory

-• Advanced knowledge in mathematics, medicine, and engineering—these innovations influenced neighboring civilizations and established Egypt as a cultural powerhouse for millennia
+• Advanced knowledge in mathematics, medicine, and engineering: these innovations influenced neighboring civilizations and established Egypt as a cultural powerhouse for millennia

 Kingdom of Kush

-• Conquered Egypt and ruled as the 25th Dynasty pharaohs—demonstrating that cultural influence flowed both directions along the Nile
+• Conquered Egypt and ruled as the 25th Dynasty pharaohs (c.
+747โ€“656 BCE): this demonstrates that cultural influence flowed both directions along the Nile, not just from Egypt southward

 Trans-Saharan Trade Empires: Gold, Salt, and State Power